pinglinh/weather_app_2/README.md

 2. From the command line, run:<br>
     `open index.html`
 3. Browser will asks for permission to know your location - select `allow`.
+4. Wait for the data to be loaded - will take couple of seconds.